Nightshift: Exploring Oxford’s Music Magazine

 - Dr Dai Griffiths (Brookes) on Nightshift as a magazine

-- long-time Nightshift writers Richard Ramage and Sam Shepherd on the magazine’s history
+- Long-time Nightshift writer Sam Shepherd on the magazine’s history

-- local promoter, artist manager and PR Vez Hoper, Oxford Mail Features and Music Editor Tim Hughes and BBC Introducing Oxford producer Liz Green on Nightshift and local media
+- Perspectives from: Professor Martin Cloonan (Glasgow/Turku); former Sandman editor Jan Webster; local promoter Richard Catherall; local promoter, artist manager and PR Vez Hoper; Oxford Mail Features and Music Editor Tim Hughes; BBC Introducing Oxford producer Liz Green; and Graham Hobbs and Jonathan Roscoe from Shire Folk

-- local musicians Mike Monaghan (Gaz Coombes, St Etienne, Willie J Healey) and Mike Smith (Lucy Leave) on their demo reviews
+- Local musicians Mike Monaghan (Gaz Coombes, St Etienne, Willie J Healey), Mike Smith (Lucy Leave) and Hannah Watts and Joe Turner (Worry) on their demo reviews

 The event is open to the public and all are welcome, but we need to know numbers – so if you would like to attend, please email email@example.com